 I’ve written about Google Bombs in the past, and how a bio page featuring President George Bush ranked highly on a search for “Miserable Failure” as a result of a Google Bomb, in a post from 2011 titled How a Search Engine Might Fight Googlebombing.

 Google probably didn’t intend the Polish Prime Minister to show up on a search in Polish for “liar,” or George Bush in an English language search for “miserable failure.”
-But it’s easy to understand how Google Bombs might have slipped into Knowledge Base results for the two.
+But it’s easy to understand how knowledge Graph Google Bombs might have slipped into results for the two.
+Are Knowledge Graph Google Bombs part of our future?

 For more about Google knowledge panels, see my recent post on How Google Decides What to Know in Knowledge Graph Results.